-Students are required to complete the $\underline{Px/Dx}$ list and record all activities, including documenting the same activity each time they complete it, through myTIPreport.
+Students are required to complete the $\frac{Px/Dx}{Dx}$ list and record all activities, including documenting the same activity each time they complete it, through myTIPreport.
+Students will complete all Px/Dx items for the specialty or specialties that they have declared for a given term.
+All Px/Dx in the declared specialties must be completed by the end of the term.
 See below for additional clerkship specialty grade requirements.